Frequently Asked Questions

 A: We provide cot style beds and/or blankets for our dog guests and comfy cushions and blankets for our cat guests.
-You are welcome to bring bedding from home, although we do not recommend bringing any precious beds and toys, simply because some of our guests may chew on their bedding or sneak toys outside where they may get lost.
+You are welcome to bring bedding and toys from home, although we do not recommend bringing any precious items, simply because some of our guests may chew on their bedding or sneak toys outside, where they may get lost.
+If your dog wears a jacket or rain coat outdoors, feel free to bring this with them.
 You are welcome to bring your dog’s crate if he or she prefers to sleep in it at night.
 Please label your pet’s items clearly.

 You will need to bring your pet’s food.
 We ask that you bring food in a bin or plastic container that is clearly labeled with your pet’s name.
 You are welcome to bring treats as well as any special snack that can be given either at lunchtime or before bed.
 We have a fridge and freezer for those pets who are on a raw diet and for those who eat canned food.

 You do not need to bring bowls and leashes.
 We use 16ft flexi lead leashes for our trail walks and we have plenty of bowls, both stainless steel and plastic.
+All our dishes are run through a dishwasher for proper sanitation.
 If your dog uses a “slow feeder” style bowl, though, we will be happy to use it.

 Q: My pet has special needs, will you be able to accommodate him/her?

 A: Each pet requires different care, and some need more than others.
 If your pet requires medication, we can certainly still accommodate him/her.
 We are comfortable giving pills in food/treats or directly by mouth, and we are comfortable giving subcutaneous injections for dogs/cats with diabetes, for example.
 We are also capable of giving eye drops or applying other forms of medication as needed.
-Please inform us about your dog’s specific needs upon booking so that we are fully prepared to provide the best care possible.
+Please bring your pet's medication in the pill container dispensed by your veterinarian.
+We like to know the type, dosage, and frequency as instructed by your vet.
+Please inform us about your pet's specific needs upon booking so that we are fully prepared to provide the best care possible.